godotengine/godot-docs/classes/class_poolvector2array.rst

 Description
 -----------

-An Array specifically designed to hold Vector2.
+An :ref:`Array<class_Array>` specifically designed to hold :ref:`Vector2<class_Vector2>`.
+Optimized for memory usage, does not fragment the memory.
 Note that this type is passed by value and not by reference.

 Method Descriptions
 -------------------